 Science is based on the opinion and insight of the scientist.
 Its reliance on observation, prediction and cogent theory does not alter this fact; the scientist has nothing but his own opinion to justify his certainty of the reality or accuracy of his observations and theories; he has no more ultimate justification for these views than any believer.
 Scientific research produces wrong answers and trivialities more often than it produces durable scientific "laws".
 It progresses by its heuristic nature, not by its infallibility.

 Even the so-called analytic sciences -- logic, mathematics and the like -- are founded on belief -- and belief in a formal proof of anything may be an error.
+Please note however, that in saying so I am not guilty of the solecism of asserting that formal axioms are in any way essentially true, false or even meaningful; the possible errors I refer to are in the derivation and application of the formal procedures.
+It is perfectly possible for me to accept standard axioms of arithmetic, and yet to blunder in accidentally and erroneously deriving say, the conclusion that that two cubed equals six.
 Errors occur in the formal disciplines as well as in laboratory or field research.

-Some scientists may argue that this class of procedure is not really belief, but something more like conditionally and transiently entertaining a given hypothetical structure, but that is doubtful pleading.
-A scientist rarely does much work on hypotheses that he thinks are wrong; he looks for, and tests, the ones that he thinks are most probably right.
+Some scientists might argue that this class of procedure, of deriving inferences from theory, hypothesis, and observation is not really belief, but something more like conditionally and transiently entertaining a given hypothetical structure, but that is doubtful pleading.
+A scientist rarely does much work on hypotheses that he thinks are wrong; he looks for, and tests, the ones that he thinks are most probably right, or at least viable and defensible.
 And as everyday opinions go, although the evidence for the idea is strictly inductive, it would be a highly atypical scientist who does not believe firmly that on Earth stones fall (i.e. that their trajectories end in the position of lowest energy accessible on the surface of solid earth unless they are propelled into space with sufficient velocity.)